 Silulo Ulutho Technologies operates IT stores and training centres in townships and rural communities.

-Rani told news agency EWN, he believes that to tell your story (as a township entrepreneur), makes people feel inspired.
+Rani told news agency EWN, that he believes that telling your story (as a township entrepreneur), makes people feel inspired.
 “They realise that if I can do it, with my background, nothing is stopping them.”

 Itumeleng Mpatlanyana – founder, Nkukhu Box